ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

 Unittesting in the ESMValTool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Test for individual pieces of code are currantly implemented largely based on the python core libraray [unittest](https://docs.python.org/2/library/unittest.html).
+Test for individual pieces of code are currantly implemented largely based on the python core libraray `unittest <https://docs.python.org/2/library/unittest.html>`_.
 Please look there or in the `tests`directory for examples how to implement tests for python code.

 How does the testing of diagnostics in ESMValTool work in principle?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The general concept of the testing framework is that it compares results of a diagnostic with reference data generated once with the same inputs for the same diagnostic.
 The following checks can be currently performed: